 Under the Prospectus Rules, issuers are offered a choice of two distinct prospectus formats.
-Issuers may choose to produce a single prospectus document or a three-part prospectus33 comprising:
+Issuers may choose to produce a single prospectus document or a three-part prospectus23 comprising:

-- i. a registration document (this contains information relating to the issuer); - ii. a securities note (this contains details of the securities being offered or admitted to trading); and - a summary (this covers the "essential characteristics and risks associated with" the issuer).
+- i. a registration document (this contains information relating to the issuer); - ii. a securities note (this contains details of the securities being offered or admitted to trading); and - iii. a summary (this covers the key information relevant to the securities).

-Whilst the "single document" format undoubtedly prevails in most typical IPOs and secondary offerings, the three-part format provides a fast-track procedure for frequent issuers, with the registration document being used as a shelf prospectus for multiple issues.
-The registration document, which requires FSA approval, will remain valid for up to 12 months and can be used with a new securities note and a summary during that period whenever securities are offered to the public or admitted to trading.
+Whilst the "single-document" format undoubtedly prevails in most typical IPOs and secondary offerings, the three-part format provides a fast-track procedure for frequent issuers, with the registration document being used as a shelf prospectus for multiple issues.
+The registration document, which requires FCA approval, will remain valid for up to 12 months from the date of its approval and can be used with a new securities note and a summary during that period whenever securities are offered to the public or admitted to trading.
 In these circumstances, the securities note would operate to "update" the registration document and would need to include any information that would normally be contained in the registration document if there has been a material change or recent development that could affect investors' assessments since the latest updated registration document or supplementary prospectus was approved.
-The securities note and summary will require separate approval by the FSA.
+The securities note and summary will require separate approval by the FCA.

-Under the Prospectus Rules (PR 2.2.10), a single document prospectus must comprise the following sections, in the following order:
+Under the Prospectus Rules (PR 2.2.10), a single-document prospectus must comprise the following sections, in the following order: